 Me: (awkward silence) “..
 I’m not sure?”

-As a bit of a background, my understanding of French language is truly limited to the usual tourist phrases and I’ve yet to find the real motivation to start studying the language seriously.
+As a bit of a background, my understanding of the French language is truly limited to the usual tourist phrases and I’ve yet to find the real motivation to start studying the language seriously.
 And that’s saying a lot as I understood it’s far from an easy language to learn.
-Duolingo and Pimsleur do have some seriously enticing courses on it, so maybe some day!
+Duolingo and Pimsleur do have some seriously enticing courses on it, so maybe someday!

-I’m not a huge aficianado of French wine (more like Northern Italian wine), I go for Champagne.
-This time it is served very chilled, and with the (apparently) mandatory ice cube.
-Oookay then – I am open for new experiences, and it wasn’t bad at all!
+I’m not a huge aficionado of French wine (more like Northern Italian wine), I go for Champagne.
+This time it is served very chilled and with the (apparently) mandatory ice cube.
+Oookay then – I am open to new experiences, and it wasn’t bad at all!

-After dinner we head to the top deck for some sceneric views.
+After dinner, we head to the top deck for some scenic views.
 I might need to move to Paris, just to witness this on a daily basis.